dkng27/youtube-daily-count-limiter/readme.md

 3. Number of watched videos will be cleared everyday
 4. Watching a video more than once will not count towards the quota

+### Installation
+Enable developer mode (upper right corner) under `chrome://extensions` and then drag the Extension folder into chrome window.
+This will load the unpacked extension.

 ### Todos:
 - [ ] Setting to ignore music videos (background listening)